 The appropriate class of erosion control blanket will be installed in accordance with manufacture recommendations and/or state DOT specifications on slopes greater than 33 percent that drain to surface waters (refer to Figure 21), and at other locations based on site-specific conditions.
 Installation of erosion control blankets and additional erosion and sediment control BMPs may occur after first snowfall depending on construction progress, seasonal weather, and site conditions.
 Erosion control blankets will be installed running parallel (up and down) with the direction of the slope (not perpendicular).
-On public lands, Enbridge will utilize wildlife-friendly erosion and sediment control BMPs that contain biodegradable netting (Category 3N or 4N natural fibers 18) and will avoid the use of plastic mesh.
+On public lands, Enbridge will utilize wildlife-friendly erosion and sediment control BMPs that contain biodegradable netting (Category 3N or 4N natural fibers to be placed to be a polyester of the slope of placed to be polyester, etc.) and will avoid the use of plastic mesh.